 The mountaineers and frequent high altitude trekkers can do this trek in June also.
 When it comes to nature lovers and adventure enthusiasts the best time to explore this landscape is July to Sep.
 During the month of October, the meadows of Kashmir great lakes trek turn brownish and the temperature also decreases.
 During winters everything changes to magical white icing but only peak summertime is meant to witness the miracles of nature.
 We, the team of Himalayan Bird operate treks and adventure tours in Kashmir and Ladakh throughout the year from more than a decade.
 We operate private treks also got fixed departure dates for all short and multi-day treks in Kashmir and Ladakh.

-If you are a nature lover or an adventure enthusiast but you have never done any high altitude trek, the Great Lakes trek is still moderate for you but always mental and physical strength is needed.
-If a physical workout is already in your schedule that is a plus point if not you must add walking plus running for 6 to10 km a day in your schedule.
-On an average trekkers will cover 6 to 7 km a day through the mountain route located in between the elevation of 3500 to 4000 m above sea level.
-Great lakes trek is an awesome lifetime experience but can be only difficult for those who are totally new to trekking onto the Himalayas.
+The Great Lakes trek is a moderate difficult trek and on every Himalayan trek mental and physical strength is needed.
+If workout is already in your schedule that will surely help you to remain fit during the trek.
+Beginners and experienced trekkers must add walking plus running for 6 to10 km a day in your schedule.
+On an average trekkers will cover 6 to 7 km during this trek.
+The route of the trek is touching the valleys, passes and vast meadows with scenic view of mountains.
+The route is located in between the elevation of 3500 to 4000 m above sea level.
+Great lakes trek is an awesome lifetime trekking experience in the Himalayas of Kashmir.
+The trek can be too difficult for those who are totally new to trekking and not physically prepared.

-The last part of the trek to Naranag is just a normal descent through the zigzag route with steep descent over the small ridges.
+The last part of the trek to Naranag is just a gradual descent of 10 Km.
+The zigzag route with steep descent over the small ridges of Harmukh Mountain.
 Mobile network coverage can be found at this point of the trek.
 The trail is surrounded by trees (Alder, Birch, and Deodar) on all sides.
-This part of Kashmir’s great lakes trek is a living habitat for a number of Himalayan birds including Himalayan Monal, Himalayan snowcock (Tetraogallus Himalayensis), Snow partridge (Lewa), and snow pigeons.
+This part of Kashmir’s great lakes trek is a living habitat for a number of Himalayan birds and wild animals.
+The and Himalayan Monal, Himalayan snowcock (Tetraogallus Himalayensis), Snow partridge (Lewa), and snow pigeons are found in this region.
 Wangath river which originates from the Gangabal Lake and nearby Glaciers produces a melodious sound that makes the walk joyful.
 Due to the steep descent and roughness of the route the knees and toes get a lot of stress.
 Finally, a mountain village Naranag could be seen at an elevation of 2450 m ASL.
-The villagers earn their livelihood during summers by carrying loads of trekkers on their ponies.
-The number of local, domestic and foreign trekkers start the trek from Naranag to Ganagbal and return through the same route after spending a night or two at the Harmukh Valley.
-Naranag is a mountain Village and with ties to an archeological Buddhist site and the Temple of Shiva is also built at the same sight.
+The villagers earn their livelihood during summers by carrying loads of trekkers on their mules.
 Staying overnight in the guesthouses and relax with delicious food and traditional music ends the adventure.
-The trekkers will be transferred to the Airport or Srinagar on the next day and can also enjoy free Dal Lake sightseeing if departure is on the second half of the day.
+The trekkers will be transferred to the Airport or Srinagar on the next day.
+Enjoy free Dal Lake sightseeing before your departure to home.

 We are based in Srinagar, Kashmir and specified for Adventure and Eco Tourism.